How to save money each month

 Why should you save money each month?

 Creating an emergency fund is key to ensuring financial security.
-With the money saved, you’ll be able to set aside a pot of money to use if unexpected situations (such as job loss, sudden accidents, or illness) arise.
-Having £500 to £1,500 saved in an emergency fund for an anticipated scenario may give you peace of mind when the time comes.
-When you’re always relying on the bank to lend you money to pay for the same, it can make the emergency even more pressing.
+With the money saved, you’ll be able to cover unexpected situations – such as job loss, sudden accidents, or illness.
+Having £500 to £1,500 saved in an emergency fund can give you peace of mind.

 Blog Disclaimer